So-Cal Region Tournament Director- Richard Crow

 Pyramid Lake Info-

-The So-Cal Region consists of five tournaments; four at Pyramid Lake and one at Castaic Lake.
-This region has an Angler Of The Year Race where the winning team gets their basic entries paid for next year.
-All five tournaments qualify for the year end Tournament Of Champions!
+The So-Cal Region consists of six tournaments at Pyramid Lake.
+This region has an Angler Of The Year points race where the winning team gets a custom silver belt buckle.
+All six tournaments qualify for the year end Tournament Of Champions!

 Pyramid Lake, located in the Angeles and Los Padres National Forests, is a reservoir formed by Pyramid Dam on Piru Creek.